AntonFagerberg/InstagramScalaAPI/README.md

 //    You can append scopes by doing println(Authenticator.codeURL(clientId, redirectURI, comments = true, relationships = true, likes = true))
 //    Step 2: Request a token for the code requested in step 1 (the code is valid one time only).
 //    This will return Either a Authentication object with access token and user information or a Meta object on failure.
-//    println(Authenticator.requestToken(clientId, clientSecret, redirectURI, code = "the code from step 1"))
+//    println(Authenticator.requestToken(clientId, clientSecret, redirectURI, code = "the-code-from-step-1"))

 //    Put either Left("accessToken") or Right("clientId") with values from com.antonfagerberg.instagram.Instagram here.
 //    Note that not all features are available without an access token.